 Manuel Antonio National Park

-The rainforest is a hive of activity, the amount of wildlife within the park is huge.
-We saw a huge number of native animals without much trouble and without paying for a guide ($25USD for a guide).
+The rain forest is a hive of activity, the amount of wildlife within the park is huge.
+We saw a large number of native animals without much trouble and without paying for a guide ($25USD for a guide).
 The monkeys and raccoons are not scared of people and will come right up to you near the beach.
-It is recommended to keep an eye on your belongings as the monkeys and racoons are both skilled at opening or taking your bags/ food.
+It is recommended to keep an eye on your belongings as the monkeys and raccoons are both skilled at opening or taking your bags/ food.

 The park is open from 7am until 4pm and is closed on a Monday.
-Tickets for the parking need to be bought at the Coopalianza which is about 50m from the park gate.
+Tickets for the park need to be bought at the Coopalianza which is about 50m from the park gate.
 For non residents of Costa Rica it costs $16USD to enter the park.
-Note that the park will check your bag on entry and remove anything which is prohibited.
+The park will check your bag on entry and remove anything which is prohibited.
 Alcohol is prohibited as are crisps/chips.
 We would strongly recommend taking drinking water with you and/or a refillable bottle.

-If you want to have a rainforest experiences which is easy to get then Manuel Antonio National Park is for you.
+If you want to have a rain forest experience which is easy to get then Manuel Antonio National Park is for you.
 It a great place to see Costa Rica’s wildlife as well as swim at the beautiful beaches.
 Despite being expensive we felt that it was worth it and was one of our highlights in Costa Rica.

 - Most expensive tourist spot in Costa Rica – be prepared to spend;